 This is always very disappointing to see.
 Kilimanjaro is a big mountain and requires excellent acclimatization and physical preparation.
 We can help you under the challenges and get fully prepared for this exciting adventure.

 Alone on the Summit

-It is rare to hike to the summit with no other teams around us.
-I think there was a total of 20 hikers on our summit nights.
+It is rare to be alone on Mount Kilimanjaro, hiking to the summit with no other teams around us.
+I think there was a total of 22 hikers on our summit nights.
 This was a gift as we did not have to interact with other teams and listen to them singing, vomiting, holding us up or getting in the way.
 It was a privilege to have the crater rim and summit all to ourselves.

 I think Kilimanjaro was enjoying less people on the mountain.
 The forest was full of life, there was less trash high on the mountain and we were treated to some world class sunrises on the two summit attempts.
 In saying that, our staff are ready for people to return to Kilimanjaro.
 If you would like to learn more about our trips, service and unique itinerary.
 Get in touch and learn from our experience.